-B = Major Route (Asphalt)C = Minor Road (Asphalt)
+Average Duration: $\pm 5,5$ Hours B = Major Route (Asphalt) Road Surfaces: Asphalt - 410 kms C = Minor Road (Asphalt)

-- o Leave Windhoek via the B1 Western Bypass (Sam Nujoma Drive). - Travel on the B1 for about 71 kilometres to reach Okahandja.
+- Leave Windhoek via the B1 Western Bypass (Sam Nujoma Drive). - o Travel on the B1 for about 71 kilometres to reach Okahandja.
 At the first entrance to Okahandja, there is a petrol station, restaurant and shop with a huge craft-market across the road that is quite popular among tourists. - Continue for another 5 kilometres West on the B1 and turn right to keep on the B1 towards Otjiwarongo. - After 173 kilometres Otjiwarongo will be entered.
 Continue in a Northern direction on the B1 for 2,4 kilometres (passing a service stations on the left-hand side and a shopping centre (with a Spar and Wimpy) on the right-hand side).
 Turn left onto C38 (Dr Libertine Amathila Avenue) towards Outjo.
 (Okaukuejo / Etosha) - Travel for 73 kilometres to Outjo.
-Continue into Outjo on the C38 for another 1,5 kilometres, over 3-way stop and turn left at the T-junction to stay on the C38 (Hage Geingob Avenue). - o When exiting Outjo, follow the C38 towards Etosha National Park.
-(Okaukuejo) - After 93.7 kilometres the Etosha Village entrance gate will be on your left-hand side.
-(Look out for signage indicating that Okaukuejo is nearing, you will also pass Etosha Trading Post on the right-hand side (recommendable for refuelling) The entrance to Etosha Village is situated 1.5 kilometres from the Andersson gate of Etosha National Park on the C38.)
+Continue into Outjo on the C38 for another 1,5 kilometres, over 3-way stop and turn left at the T-junction to stay on the C38 (Hage Geingob Avenue). - o When exiting Outjo, follow the C38 towards Etosha National Park. - After 90 kilometres the Etosha Trading Post entrance gate will be on your right-hand side.
+(You will see the tower and red roof of our Etosha Trading Post from a distance when approaching.
+Also look out for our signage and signage indicating that Okaukuejo is nearing The entrance to Etosha Trading Post is situated 6.5 kilometres from the Andersson gate of Etosha National Park on the C38.)

-Self-Drives To Etosha Village
+Self-Drives To Etosha Trading Post

-Please switch on your headlights whilst traveling in Namibia - it is compulsory on national roads
+Please switch on your headlights whilst traveling in Namibia - it is compulsory on national roads.